Rokiis1/roadmap/test_case_design/test_case_design.md

 <details>
     <summary>Overview:</summary>

-1. **Purpose**: To ensure that all requirements are covered by test cases and to identify any missing requirements or test cases.
+1. **Purpose:** To ensure that all requirements are covered by test cases and to identify any missing requirements or test cases.

-2. **Structure**:
+2. **Structure:**
-    - **Requirement ID**: Unique identifier for each requirement.
+    - **Requirement ID:** Unique identifier for each requirement.
-    - **Requirement Description**: Detailed description of the requirement.
+    - **Requirement Description:** Detailed description of the requirement.
     - **Scenario ID:** Unique identifier for each test scenario.
     - **Scenario Description:** High-level description of the scenario being tested.
-    - **Test Case ID**: Unique identifier for each test case.
+    - **Test Case ID:** Unique identifier for each test case.
-    - **Test Case Description**: Detailed description of the test case.
+    - **Test Case Description:** Detailed description of the test case.
-    - **Status**: Indicates whether the requirement is covered by the test case (Covered, Not Covered).
+    - **Status:** Indicates whether the requirement is covered by the test case (Covered, Not Covered).

-3. **Types of Traceability Matrices**:
+3. **Types of Traceability Matrices:**
-    - **Forward Traceability**: Ensures that all requirements are covered by test cases.
+    - **Forward Traceability:** Ensures that all requirements are covered by test cases.
-    - **Backward Traceability**: Ensures that all test cases are linked to requirements.
+    - **Backward Traceability:** Ensures that all test cases are linked to requirements.
-    - **Bidirectional traceability**: Ability to trace forward (from requirement to test case) and backward (from test case to requirement).
+    - **Bidirectional traceability:** Ability to trace forward (from requirement to test case) and backward (from test case to requirement).

 </details>